Hurlstone Park

 Table Chart PROFILE FAQ

-Hurlstone Park features high concentrations of group households, with a fairly typical median household size
+Hurlstone Park features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 70.2% of all households, including 30.8% couples with children, 27.5% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 29.8%, with lone person households at 24.9% and group households making up 4.8%.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+Non-family households account for the remaining 29.8%, with lone person households at 24.9% and group households comprising 4.8%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households